Gnomey123/ESE-224-Final-Project/README.md

 > The player will have the option to purchase a weapon on each floor to help them defeat the main enemy of the floor.
 A default weapon is the player's fist and its attack damage is 5, and the price is 0.
 This file will get and set the weapon's amount, damage, cost, and name.

 ##ScoreNode Class
-> This class will keep track of the players score
+> This class will keep track of the players score as they go through the game.
+This board will also keep track of all previous scores as well.
+This class will also set and get the players name and score, amnd have a function to print all of this to the user.

+##File Operations Class
+> This class is quite simple seeing as it will only create a player file and save it when the player is done.